ricebear-org/ricebear-org.github.io/discord.md

 🎤 Main Voice
 |
 |-----Ch.1L / AFK
+|-----Ch.1XX   <------ Join by getting Supporter or being moved by an active Supporter.
+|-----Ch.2XX   <------ Join by getting Supporter or being moved by an active Supporter.
+|-----Ch.3XX   <------ Join by getting Supporter or being moved by an active Supporter.
+|-----Ch.1X    <------ Join by getting Supporter or being moved by an active Supporter.
 |-----Ch.1S
-|-----Ch.2S
-|-----Ch.1X   <------ Join by getting Supporter or being moved by an active Supporter.
-|-----Ch.2X   <------ Join by getting Supporter or being moved by an active Supporter.
-|-----Ch.1XX  <------ Join by getting Supporter or being moved by an active Supporter.

 [If you join an org, channels will be located here.]